zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Alterations

-Any provisions which deviate from these TOS must be agreed in writing between the Customer and us.
+Any provisions which deviate from these TOS must be agreed in writing (mail sufficient) between the Customer and us.
 Such agreements shall take precedence over the TOS outlined in this document.

 ### Transfer